-After attempting an extensive and analytical overview of Fully Developed Turbulence (FDT) in Section \ref{s0201}, we proceeded to introduce some theoretical concepts which we fused together in Section \ref{s03} in the form of Fractal Potential Flows.
-Our goal had been two-fold: (1) to formulate the random intermittent evolution towards FDT as the iteration of a weighted transfer operator; (2) to show that this operator has a unique attracting fixed point, modelling the FDT flow field.

-As far as suggestions for future research, we mention the conjectures stated in Section \ref{s030702}, as well as the inspirational remarks on entropy in Section \ref{s0305}.
+To suggest future research, one may find the conjecture stated in Section \ref{s030602} worth examining, as well as the inspirational remarks on entropy in Section \ref{s0305}.
 Furthermore, the isometric isomorphism introduced in Section \ref{s0304} between flows and probability measures, may be exploited to translate former results on measures to the language of flows, while examining the physical implications.
-Considering Section \ref{s030701}, the study of Fractal Potential Flows (and thus FDT) reduces essentially to the geometry of IFS Fractals with similarity contractions, so their investigation appears to bear fundamental relevance.
+Considering Section \ref{s030601}, the study of Fractal Potential Flows reduces essentially to the geometry of planar IFS fractals with similarity contractions, so their investigation appears to bear fundamental relevance.
 Section \ref{s0403} detailing the inverse problem may prove its worth in modeling flow fields of a certain character, regardless of whether experiments verify or disprove the model, in light of Section \ref{s0404}.

-We wish to express our appreciation to Dr. Sommerer and Dr. Tél for their clarifications of their work with Dr. Ott and Dr. Károlyi et al. and its relation to Aref's theory of Chaotic Advection.
-We express gratitude for the support of Prof. Edward R. Vrscay whose unbiased skepticism also motivated the author to chisel this attractor and its literature foundations to an arguably sufficient level of iteration, with his never sharp enough IFS maps.

-We dedicate our paper to the memory of Profs.
-Benoit B. Mandelbrot and Hassan Aref.

-We gratefully acknowledge the support of the Faculty of Mathematics at the University of Waterloo, and primarily the gracious support of Prof. Vrscay, supported by NSERC.
+The author is grateful to Stephen Wiggins, Julio M. Ottino, and Tamás Tél for their preliminary reviews of the first draft, to Morten Br\o ns for a discussion on the aforementioned conjecture, and to John C. Sommerer for clarifications of his work with Edward Ott.
+The mathematical model of Section \ref{s03} was a part of the author's doctoral dissertation \cite{ph00004}.
+The paper is dedicated to the late Benoît B. Mandelbrot and Hassan Aref.